 The word “unique” is often overused in football analysis, but Burks was anything but ordinary for Warren High School.
 A multi-year starter in several sports, he could have comfortably made a living in either basketball or baseball.
 However, Burks chose to put his athletic ability to stellar use on the football field.

 Built differently even at a young age, Burks had the build of a linebacker combined with the speed and overall athletic ability of a wide receiver or running back.
-Inevitably he saw time on both sides of the ball, plus special teams, but it was his offensive prowess that blew coaches and analysts away.
+Inevitably, he saw time on both sides of the ball and special teams, but it was his offensive prowess that blew coaches and analysts away.

 During his junior season, Burks secured 45 receptions for 1,090 receiving yards and 12 touchdowns.
 In a mesmeric display of his offensive capability, he also contributed 936 rushing yards and 27 touchdowns on 114 carries.
 Burks helped lead Warren to the Arkansas 4A State Championship Game, although he couldn’t help secure consecutive championship titles.

 247 Sports ranked Burks as the 16th wide receiver in the class, the top player in Arkansas, and he narrowly missed out on being a top-100 player in the 2019 recruiting class.
 The Arkansas native received offers from across the nation, including Clemson, FSU, LSU, Tennessee, Ole Miss, and Michigan.
-Yet, for Burks, there was truly no place like home.
+Yet, for Burks, there was truly no place like home, and he committed to Arkansas before an injury impacted senior season.

 Burks’ career at Arkansas